 Defenses for Human Trafficking Charges

 Because it's one thing to say that you're not guilty and move through the process and accept the case for trial.
-That's pretty easy, but it's another thing to say; okay, I did something I shouldn't have done, but what these guys are accusing me of and claiming what I did is not entirely true.
+That's pretty easy, but it's another thing to say, 'Okay, I did something I shouldn't have done,' but what these guys are accusing me of and claiming that what I did is not entirely true.

 Once we gather all of that information and discuss it, we can develop a plan that makes sense for you moving forward and then start putting the pieces in place to resolve your case in the best possible manner.